LOCATION : 35 Beijing Middle Rd, Chengguan District, Lhasa, China; or 2km west of Jokhang Temple.

-Potala Palace, the highest ancient palace in the world, was situated on the Red Hill of central Lhasa, reaching 3,767.19m (12,359.55ft) at the topmost point.
-As 4A tourism spot on the national level, the Potala Palace is where successive Dalai Lamas held political events and religious activities, as well as their winter residence in the past.
+Potala Palace, the highest ancient palace in the world, was situated on the Red Hill of central Lhasa, reaching an altitude of 3,700 m (12,139 ft) at the topmost point.
+The Potala Palace is where successive Dalai Lamas held political events and religious activities, as well as their winter residence in the past.
 With profound Buddhist culture, Potala Palace attracts a large number of pilgrims to pray in this holy place.

 The History of Potala Palace

-Potala was named after a holy hill in South India which means "Abode of the Avalokitesvara (Buddha of Mercy) in Sanskrit word."
-The Legend of Potala is dating back to the 7th century, the Tang Dynasty (618B.C. - 907B.C.) of China that the then Tibet King Songtsen Gampo built a 9-story palace with a thousand rooms up on the Red Hill for his bride, Princess Wen Cheng of the Tang Dynasty and named it Potala Palace.
-The Potala Palace we see today was built in Qing Dynasty.
-Because the original one is destroyed in the war when the Songtsen Gampo Dynasty declined.
+Potala was named after a holy hill in South India, which means "Abode of the Avalokitesvara (Buddha of Mercy) in Sanskrit word."
+The Legend of Potala dates back to the 7th century, the Tang Dynasty (618B.C. - 907B.C.) of China then Tibet King Songtsen Gampo built a 9-story palace with a thousand rooms up on the Red Hill for his bride, Princess Wencheng of the Tang Dynasty and named it Potala Palace.
+The Potala Palace we see today was built in the Qing Dynasty.
+Because the original one was destroyed in the war when the Songtsen Gampo Dynasty declined.

 The Structure of Potala Palace

 The Potala Palace is a landmark of Lhasa and Tibet, containing two parts, the Red Palace and the White Palace.
-Located on the southern slope of the Red Hill, the Potala Palace was built along the hill.
-Potala Palace processes more than 1000 rooms, chanting hall, seminary, temples, diverse chambers for worshipping Buddha and chambers housing the stupas of several Dalai Lamas.
+Located on the southern slope of Red Hill, the Potala Palace was built along the hill.
+Inside Potala Palace, there are more than 1000 rooms, chanting halls, seminary, temples, diverse chambers for worshipping Buddha, and chambers housing the stupa tombs of eight Dalai Lamas.

 The Red Palace, the center of Potala Palace

-The Red Palace, the highest part of the center, was completely painted to red to symbolize stateliness and power.
-It was devoted to religious study and Buddhist prayer and composed of a complicated layout with different halls, chapels, and libraries each layer.
-In addition, it processes an array of smaller galleries and winding passages.
-Great West Hall, considered as the largest hall, with beautiful murals painted on its inner walls takes an area of the 725 sq meters (about 7,804 sq ft).
-There are three chapels around the Great West Hall but only the Dharma Cave and the Saint's Chapel remain constructions of the 7th century with the statues of Songtsen Gampo, Princess Wen Cheng, and Princess Bhrikuti inside.
+The Red Palace, the highest part of the center, was painted entirely in red to symbolize stateliness and power.
+It was used for religious study and Buddhist prayer.
+The interior was composed of a complicated layout with different halls, chapels, and libraries in each layer.
+Besides, it processes an array of smaller galleries and winding passages.
+Great-West Hall, considered the largest hall, with beautiful murals painted on its inner walls, takes an area of 725 sq meters (about 7,804 sq ft).
+There are three chapels around the Great West Hall, but only the Dharma Cave and the Saint's Chapel remain constructions of the 7th century with the statues of Songtsen Gampo, Princess Wen Cheng, and Princess Bhrikuti inside.
 As the most crucial part, the Red Palace is the place where you should be while visiting Potala Palace.

-The White Palace, the wring of Potala Palace
+The White Palace, the wing of Potala Palace

-The White Palace or Potrang Karpo once served as the office building of Tibet local government was painted to white to convey peace and quiet which was composed of the living quarters of Dalai Lama.
-The Great East Hall, occupied a space of 717 sq meters (about 7,718 sq ft), was the pot for momentous religious and political events.
-The fifth and sixth floors are served as the living quarters and offices.
-The seventh floor, the living quarters of Dalai Lama consists of two parts, the East Chamber of Sunshine and the West Chamber of Sunshine, and furnishings are very luxurious inside.
+The White Palace or Potrang Karpo once served as the office building of Tibet's local government was painted in white to convey peace and quiet, which was composed of the living quarters of Dalai Lama.
+The Great East Hall, which occupied a space of 717 sq meters (about 7,718 sq ft), was the spot for momentous religious and political events.
+The fifth and sixth floors serve as the living quarters and offices.
+The seventh floor（the top floor) is the Dalai Lama Palace, which consists of two parts, the East Chamber of Sunshine and the West Chamber of Sunshine, and furnishings are very luxurious inside.
 The Dalai Lama palace used to be the place where the 13th Dalai Lama and 14th Dalai Lama lived, and also where they conducted the local government affairs.
 It was so hierarchical that only senior monks and officials were allowed in.

-2. Taking a coat when visiting Potala Palace; It is a little bit cold inside the Potala Palace.
+Take a coat when visiting Potala Palace as it's a little bit cold inside the Potala Palace.